Skip to content

 Who DayCamp Helps

 • Reactive.
-Lunges, barks, or freezes around other dogs or people, and needs controlled exposure and counter-conditioning before group play is even on the table.
+Lunges or barks at dogs or people and needs controlled exposure before group play is possible.

 • Newly adopted.
-Fresh from a shelter, rescue, or breeder, and needs to decompress and learn the basics before facing a room full of dogs.
+Needs to decompress and learn the basics before facing a room full of dogs.

 • Fearful or anxious.
-Shuts down in crowds or panics when left alone, and needs to build confidence slowly in a calm, predictable place.
+Needs to build confidence slowly in a calm, predictable place.

 • Over-aroused.
-Bites the leash and throws itself at everything, and needs real impulse-control reps and structured practice at settling.
+Needs real impulse-control reps and structured practice at settling.

 • In recovery.
-Coming off Behavior Camp, Transform Camp, or a reactivity intensive, and needs daily structure to make the progress stick.
+Coming off Behavior Camp, Transform Camp, or a reactivity intensive, with daily structure to make it stick.

 • Needs a calm landing spot.
-A new baby, a surgery, or travel means your dog needs a supervised, low-chaos place to spend the day.
+A new baby, surgery, or travel calls for a supervised, low-chaos day.
+For overnight trips, See luxury boarding →

 THE PART YOU FEEL AT HOME